 The certificate fosters communication skills through interpersonal and group interaction opportunities through appropriate collaborative and active learning projects and experiences.
 Students who successfully complete the certificate program may continue to complete requirements for an associate degree as an Information Technology Technician.

 The certificate of Law Enforcement is a joint effort between NTU and the Navajo Nation Public Safety Department to produce Navajo Nation Police Officers.
 The 22-week certificate program provides both the academic and skills components that are required for Navajo Nation Law enforcement.
+The candidate must: 1.
+Satisfy the certifcate requirements in the program prior to the date of graduation at which the certificate is to be awarded.
+2. Have a minimum of 12 semester credits in residence that apply toward the certificate being pursued and meet the requirements for the applicable program.
+This program is ineligible for Pell Grant because it is restricted to only qualified students.
+Students in this policed academy can apply for the Navajo Nation Scholarship.

 The Legal Assistant Certificate is intended to provide students with office skills and specialized legal knowledge and training in order to work as legal assistants under the supervision of attorneys and law advocates in the tribal, state, and federal legal and judicial systems.